Failsafe 75 October - December 2013

 Your questions: Can you explain to me why we don’t get sick when on failsafe?
 Is there anything you can do if accidentally exposed to a large dose of perfume?
 What is your opinion on taking supplements after doing failsafe?

 Success stories: –

-Support community: meet our members, updated factsheets and story collections, support
+Support community: meet our members, how to get support

 Happy failsafeing - Sue Dengate